ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To create an IPsec policy by using the CLI, enter the following command:
+To create an IPsec policy from the CLI, enter the following command:

 ```sh
 ibmcloud is ipsec-policy-create IPSEC_POLICY_NAME AUTHENTICATION_ALGORITHM ENCRYPTION_ALGORITHM PFS